machinegurning/machinegurning.github.io/_posts/2017-01-03-artificial-neural-networks.md

 So far so good.
 Now what about with the `mtcars` dataset.
-Note that on real data it is noral practice to normalise each variable to a mean of $0$ and a standard deviation of $1$; failing to do so can have a very negative effect on the training of the network.
+Note that on real data it is normal practice to normalise each variable to a mean of $0$ and a standard deviation of $1$; failing to do so can have a very negative effect on the training of the network.

 {% highlight r %}